Why Lagos Matters for Global Tech Hiring

 Ecosystem Phase | High-growth | Mature | Mature-scale |

-This comparison highlights why Lagos tech talent is increasingly relevant for European companies seeking both scale and efficiency.
+This comparison highlights why Lagos-based tech talent is increasingly relevant for European companies seeking scale, efficiency, and real-time collaboration.

 Traditional tech hubs face three structural pressures: